Noise sensitivity of percolation via differential inequalities: Introduction

 for every $f:\{0,1\}^n\to\{0,1\}$, and $\Qu_t(A)=\Qu_t(\textbf{1}_A)$ for every event $A\subseteq\{0,1\}^n$.
 With this notation, the covariance introduced above can be rewritten as $\COV_t(f)= \Qu_t(f) - \Qu_1(f)$.

 In the present work, we consider Boolean functions in the context of critical face percolation on the (regular) hexagonal lattice (which is the same as critical site percolation on the triangular lattice).
 Although all planar percolation models ``with enough symmetries'' are believed to behave the same (asymptotically), much more is known about this model, due to the proof of conformal invariance by Smirnov \cite{Smi01}.
-Based on this property, the introduction of the SLE processes by Schramm, and Kesten's proof of scaling relations \cite{Kes87}, Lawler, Schramm and Werner \cite{LSW02} and Smirnov and Werner \cite{SW01} have computed several \textit{critical exponents} (see Section~\ref{ssec:exp}).
+By using this property, the SLE processes introduced by Schramm, and Kesten's proof of scaling relations \cite{Kes87}, Lawler, Schramm and Werner \cite{LSW02} and Smirnov and Werner \cite{SW01} have computed several \textit{critical exponents} (see Section~\ref{ssec:exp}).
 This will be crucial in Sections~\ref{ssec:dyna} and~\ref{sec:dyna}.
-However, outside of these sections, we will only use results that are known both for face percolation on the hexagonal lattice and bond percolation on the square lattice, for which conformal invariance is not proven.
-In Section~\ref{sec:Z2}, we explain more explicitly which results are proven for bond percolation on $\Z^2$ using the same approach.
+However, outside of these sections, we will only use results that are known both for face percolation on the hexagonal lattice and bond percolation on the square lattice, for which conformal invariance has not been proven.
+In Section~\ref{sec:Z2}, we state explicitly the results that we prove for bond percolation on $\Z^2$.

 Let us define face percolation on the hexagonal lattice.
 Let $\mathcal{H}$ be the set of faces of this lattice.
-An element $\omega \in \{0,1\}^\mathcal{H}$ induces a coloring of the plane as follows: the hexagon $H \in \mathcal{H}$ is colored in black (resp. white) if $\omega_H=1$ (resp. $\omega_H=0$).
+An element $\omega \in \{0,1\}^\mathcal{H}$ induces a coloring of the plane as follows: the hexagon $H \in \mathcal{H}$ is colored in black (resp.\ white) if $\omega_H=1$ (resp.\ $\omega_H=0$).
 Given a parameter $p \in [0,1]$, we equip the space $\{0,1\}^\mathcal{H}$ with the product $\sigma$-algebra and the product probability measure $(p\delta_1+(1-p)\delta_{0})^{\otimes \mathcal{H}}$.
 Kesten has proven in \cite{Kes80} that the critical parameter of this model is $p_c=1/2$.
 More precisely, if $p \le 1/2$ then a.s.\ there is no unbounded black component while this is a.s.\ the case if $p > 1/2$.
 We refer to \cite{Gri99,BR06,Wer07,GS14} for more about planar Bernoulli percolation.

 For every integer $n \ge 1$, let $\mathcal{H}_n$ be the set of hexagons that intersect the square $[0,n]^2$ and let $g_n \, : \, \{0,1\}^{\mathcal{H}_n} \rightarrow \{0,1\}$ denote the indicator function of the left-right crossing of $[0,n]^2$, that is, the event that there is a continuous black path included in $[0,n]^2$ that connects the left side of this square and its right side.
 Since $p_c=1/2$, the measure induced on the hypercube $\{0,1\}^{\mathcal{H}_n}$ by critical percolation is the uniform probability measure $\Proba$ already considered above.